chinamike65/hugo-tuolesi/content/book3/book3en.md

 If you do evil, the reward for evil will be great; if you do good, the reward for good will be great.

 The strong proliferation of individual good dharmas, some good dharmas have some unique laws, and we must understand and master them.
-(1) Strong proliferation in a special period In the age of the end of the Dharma, the merits of taking a certain precept and keeping it for one day are Dharmar better than the merits of keeping the whole precepts and keeping the precepts for a long time in the age of perfection.
+(1) Strong proliferation in a special period In the age of the end of the Dharma, the merits of taking a certain precept and keeping it for one day are far better than the merits of keeping the whole precepts and keeping the precepts for a long time in the age of perfection.

 (2) Strong proliferation in special regions 319

-In the Saha world of the age of the end of the Dharma, the merits and virtues of practicing good deeds for a moment are Dharmar better than the merits and virtues of practicing good deeds in the pure land of Buddhas and Bodhisattvas for many kalpas.
+In the Saha world of the age of the end of the Dharma, the merits and virtues of practicing good deeds for a moment are far better than the merits and virtues of practicing good deeds in the pure land of Buddhas and Bodhisattvas for many kalpas.

 We are now in the Saha world of the end of the Dharma era.